How to Plan a Crochet Ripple and Chevron Blanket

 Step-by-Step: The Math Behind the Zigzag

-Understanding the Stitch Multiple:
+Understanding the Stitch Multiple

-Increases at the Peaks:
+Increases at the Peaks

-Decreases in the Valleys:
+Decreases in the Valleys

-Keeping Edges Straight:
+Keeping Edges Straight

-Counting Rows:
+Counting Rows

 How FiberTools Helps You Plan Your Ripple Blanket

+Getting the dimensions right is the first step in any blanket project.
 The Blanket Calculator takes your target finished size and gauge to determine the total stitch and row count you need.
 For a ripple blanket, you can use this number as your starting point and then round to the nearest stitch multiple for your pattern.

 Tips, Common Mistakes, and Color Strategy

 Count your stitches every single row.
 This is not optional with ripple crochet.
 Your stitch count must remain constant from the foundation chain through the last row.
+If it changes by even one stitch, the error compounds and your blanket will visibly grow or shrink.
+Count at least until the pattern becomes second nature, which usually takes ten to fifteen rows.

 Use stitch markers at every peak and valley.
 Place a marker in the center stitch of each peak increase and at each valley decrease point.
+Move the markers up as you work each row.
+This makes it immediately obvious if you have accidentally skipped an increase or decrease.

-Common Mistakes:
+Common Mistakes

 Real Projects: Ripple Blankets in Action